Nice to Meet You! How to Introduce Yourself in Japanese Politely and Casually

 では、また — Well then, see you

-Knowing these phrases and their context, however, will really help you improve your overall Japanese fluency—and make some friends along the way!
+Knowing how to introduce yourself in Japanese, however, will really help you improve your overall fluency—and make some friends along the way!